So you’re ready to try out ev3dev. Great! Here are step-by-step instructions to help you get ev3dev up and running on your EV3 or Raspberry Pi.

 to connect for the first time.
 You can setup additional connections using the

-There are a number of programming languages available to use.
-The brick can run almost all languages that any other Linux distro can, so your favorite language is probably supported.
+The brick can run almost all programming languages that any other Linux distro can, so your favorite language is probably supported.
 Language bindings have already been written for many languages.
 You can learn more about the available libraries here.

-If the language you want isn’t listed, you still can use it, but you’ll have to do more of the heavy lifting yourself using the guides above.
+If the language you want isn’t listed, you still can use it, but you’ll have to do more of the heavy lifting yourself.
+You can look at the driver index page for information on the interfaces you need to use to control devices.
 Once you get the hang of it, you can even write your own interface library and have it listed here!

 When you are ready to wish your EV3 goodnight, turn if off by pressing the